 Power of Attorney Lawyer in Austin, TX

-The power of attorney is one of the most underappreciated documents in any estate plan.
+The power of attorney is one of the most under appreciated documents in any estate plan.
 It keeps your finances and your medical care from grinding to a halt when you cannot act for yourself.
 The Pabst Law Firm, PLLC is a boutique Austin practice that drafts durable financial powers of attorney, medical powers of attorney, limited powers of attorney, and directives meeting current Texas statutory requirements.

 Frank Pabst serves as our CEO and Primary Attorney, acting as the lead architect of every document.
 Frank ensures each power of attorney is designed deliberately as part of a coherent plan and built to actually function the way banks, hospitals, and financial institutions expect.
-Nicky Pabst, our Chief Operating Officer (COO), leads the firm’s operational engine and administrative team, organizing your Family Wealth Inventory and ensuring your chosen agents have a clear roadmap and the necessary information to step in effectively during a crisis.

 Why Texans Need a Power of Attorney